beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 The
-`code signing identity </how-to/code-signing/macOS>`{.interpreted-text role="doc"} to use when signing the installer package.
+`code signing identity </how-to/code-signing/macOS>`{.interpreted-text role="doc"} - TODO: Manually fix this to use when signing the installer package.
 This is a *different* signing identity to the one used to sign the app, but it must be from the same team as the app signing identity.